oriontransfer/PL0-Language-Tools/README.md

 It is designed to be clear and concise at the expense of performance.
 It is easy to extend and modify, e.g. adding new syntax constructs or machine instructions.

-## Updates

-This branch of development adds several new compiler targets.
-I'm interested in the possibility of cross compiling PL/0 to other languages; most of my work on this targets this.

-The primary target at this point is [Parable](http://forthworks.com/parable), which is a stack oriented, concatenative language.

-It will eventually have target compilers for Retro and ANS FORTH as well.
-Other target compilers may be added in the future.

 ## Installation